TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Noto

-I point my battered car toward Noto, a wedding-cake of a town in Sicily’s southeast corner.
+I point my battered car toward Noto, a wedding cake of a town in Sicily’s southeast corner.
 On arrival, I wonder if I am as tired as other visitors to Noto: the road, a perpetual roller coaster, meanders past countryside crawling with Sicily’s famous Nero d’Avola grape.
 Other visitors to Noto tired out: Daedalus rested here after his flight over the Ionian Sea, as did Hercules after his seventh labor.
 But Noto is worth the effort.
-Destroyed by the 1693 earthquake that felled most of southeastern Sicily’s towns, Noto was re-built in grand style.
-To my profound relief the streets are set on a grid.
-But a Sicilian’s idea of a grid is different from a New Yorker’s and the streets still meander gently enough to be romantic.
-I arrive at the end of the day, when the sun’s rays bend over the city and cast a honeyed glow over the town’s tufa buildings.
+Destroyed by the 1693 earthquake that felled most of southeastern Sicily’s towns, Noto was rebuilt in grand style.
+To my profound relief, the streets are set on a grid.
+However, a Sicilian’s idea of a grid differs from a New Yorker’s, and the roads still meander gently enough to be romantic.
+At the end of the day, I arrive when the sun’s rays bend over the city and cast a honeyed glow over the town’s tufa buildings.
 A masterpiece of Sicilian baroque, there is too much beauty here for one pair of eyes to appreciate.

 A street in beautiful Noto.

-I want to stay in Noto forever, but Syracuse awaits.
-Over 2,700 years old, Syracuse was once the capital of Sicily and one of the premiere powers in the Mediterranean.
-Cicero called Syracuse “the greatest Greek city and the most beautiful of them all.”
-A center of learning in the Greek world, Syracuse rivaled Athens in cultural importance.
-The mathematician and philosopher Archimedes (the bane of high school geometry), the great playwright Aeschylus, and the poet Sappho all lived here.
+I want to stay in Noto forever, but Syracusa awaits. awaits.
+Over 2,700 years old, Syracusa was once the capital of Sicily and one of the premier powers in the Mediterranean.
+Cicero called Syracusa “the greatest Greek city and the most beautiful of them all.”
+A center of learning in the Greek world, Syracusa rivaled Athens in cultural importance.
+The mathematician and Archimedes (the bane of high school geometry), the great playwright Aeschylus, and the poet Sappho all lived here.
 Plato visited the town several times.
 Later, plague and cholera followed.

-Syracuse was a center for Sicilian Jews until the Spanish Inquisition expelled them in 1492, emptying Syracuse of half its population.
+Syracusa was a center for Sicilian Jews until the Spanish Inquisition expelled them in 1492, emptying Syracuse of half its population.
 Their presence can still be felt in the old Jewish quarter on the island of Ortygia, the heart of the ancient city.
-I stay on the via della Giudecca in a hotel beneath a 6th century A.D. mikveh (ritual cleansing bath), which was discovered during restoration.
-Other Jewish artifacts decorate the hotel’s sitting room, but there is no menorah even though Hanukkah fast approaches.
+I stay on the via della Giudecca in a hotel beneath a 6th century A.D. mikveh (ritual cleansing bath) discovered during restoration.
+Other Jewish artifacts decorate the hotel’s sitting room, but there is no menorah even though Hanukkah is fast approaching.
 A Christmas tree’s lights bathe the room in cultural anachronism.

 There are de riguer sites to see: the cathedral built over a 7th century B.C.
 Greek temple of Athena (whose columns can be seen both inside and out), and the Greek Amphitheatre, one of the largest in the Greek world (it can seat 16,000).
-And yes, I have the amphitheatre to myself, as I sit on the ancient stone benches and imagine Aeschylus’ plays Prometheus Bound and Prometheus Unbound premiering here (which they actually did).
-Mostly I get lost in the maze of medieval streets on Ortygia.
-A few Christmas decorations add color: toy Santas stick out plump bottoms as they climb ropes slung over balconies, and at night white stars illuminate the passageways.
-In the drizzle the place feels like other centers of learning: Oxford, Florence, and Boston.
+And yes, I have the amphitheatre to myself as I sit on the ancient stone benches and imagine Aeschylus’ plays Prometheus Bound and Prometheus Unbound are premiering here (which they actually did).
+Mostly, I get lost in the maze of medieval streets in Ortygia.
+A few Christmas decorations add color: toy Santas stick out plump bottoms as they climb ropes slung over balconies, and at night, white stars illuminate the passageways.
+In the drizzle, the place feels like another center of learning: Oxford, Florence, and Boston.
 Common to all is a sense of melancholy.

 The Greek Amphitheatre in Syracusa.

-I peer through half-closed doors to cramped quarters, not yet converted into elegant vacation homes, although the hammering of restoration resounds throughout the streets.
-A narrow bridge connects the island to the mainland and in the slim stretch of water between the two, schoolboys in kayaks play a game resembling water polo.
+II peer through half-closed doors to cramped quarters not yet converted into elegant vacation homes.
+However, the hammering of restoration resounds throughout the streets.
+A narrow bridge connects the island to the mainland.
+In the slim stretch of water between the two, schoolboys in kayaks play a game resembling water polo.

 Christmas decorations in Syracusa.